wjpearce-github/MicroServices_App/README.md

     </p>

 As with any DevOps focused project an informative, clear CI pipeline was an integral part once the application design had been completed.
-The CI Pipeline implanted in this project centred around the following technologies and is displayed below.
+The CI Pipeline in this project centred around the following technologies and is displayed below.

 *	The source code is created in Python, Flask and HTML.
 *	When changes are made, they are pushed pushing up to my ‘Second_App’ repository on GitHub.